 The drive for mastery and perfection is a heavy burden for the gifted child.
 Their perfectionism comes from the ability to imagine what the ultimate outcome could be, not an anxious concern with being judged or being found inferior.
 It is coming from an internal demand to create what their amazing brain can conjure.
 This isn’t “fixable” with meditation or deep breathing.
 Giving them information about where this drive originates is helpful, as are clear boundaries of time and resources.
 Learning to handle the drive for perfection is a goal for most gifted people, and the learning should start early.

 Gifted children with strong wills aren’t always appreciated for their determination and their energy.
 They balk at instructions, refuse assistance when they need it, and aren’t easily distracted from their desires.
 I think that the first step in handling the emotional over excitability of a gifted child is to accept how difficult it is as a parent or a teacher, and then learn about how this aspect of giftedness works.
 From there it is a matter of building skills in self-control and social/communication skills.
-Children do not have to get their way because their IQ is in the stratosphere.
+Read Want Better Self-Regulation in Young Children?
+Help Them Manage Aggression for some ideas on dealing with aggressive behavior.
+Gifted children do not have to get their way because their IQ is in the stratosphere.
 They still have to avoid aggression, including verbal aggression (something teenage gifted kids are virtual masters of).
-Read Why Gifted Children Aren’t Their Teacher’s Favorite Students…. to understand some of the shadow sides of giftedness.
+Read Why Gifted Children Aren’t Their Teacher’s Favorite Students…. and Is Your Child Bright or Gifted? to understand some of the shadow sides of giftedness.

 My perspective is that gifted children need more help with social skills since they often have such disparity between their cognitive capacity and their emotional abilities.
 Feeling responsible for the world’s troubles doesn’t mean that you are, and knowing that the rules are arbitrary doesn’t mean you have the authority to change them.
 Parents who teach their children how to navigate these problems will give a huge gift to their children.
 Children need to understand that they aren’t bad, but they are different.
 And their behavior is connected to the way their brain works and always will work.
 They need to navigate their path within the wider world, making friends and dealing with authorities that do not see things in the same way.
 The world may not always understand gifted people, but if gifted people understand themselves, it could be a happier and calmer place for everyone.